Hodd1444/ascer/README.md

 # What is ascer?

-Ascer is a npm module to easily access the https://randomuser.me API and help you make your code less cluttery
+Ascer is a npm module to easily access the https://randomuser.me API and help you make your code less cluttery (but tbh it is infact not very useful)

 # Installation